-Cryptosporidiosis is an infection of the intestine.
-It can cause severe diarrhea although some may have no symptoms at all.
+Cryptosporidiosis is an intestinal infection.
+It can cause severe diarrhea in some people.

 Copyright © Nucleus Medical Media, Inc.